nzfeng/crossword-dataset/README.md

 In addition to the main word list `core.txt`, I've also started keeping track of an auxiliary word list `contemporary.txt` that indicates entries that are more likely to be "temporary" rather than core crossword entries: slang, popular media, etc.

 ## Motivation
 I wanted to make crossword puzzles that fit my standards.
-I quickly realized that the main challenge of crossword construction, at any level of algorithmic involvement, is having a good bank of words to choose from. <!-- Most of the demand for human crossword constructors, after supplying any theme entries, seems to just be guiding construction towards having quality fills.-->
+I realized that a main challenge of crossword construction, separate of algorithmic involvement, is having a good bank of words to choose from. <!-- Most of the demand for human crossword constructors, after supplying any theme entries, seems to just be guiding construction towards having quality fills.-->

 I found that existing crossword and natural language processing (NLP) datasets weren't strict enough by the standards I was seeking.
 Crossword datasets are usually formed by scraping indiscriminately from other datasets, including existing puzzles, which contain entries I wanted to avoid.
 Meanwhile, the criteria for acceptable crossword entries is too niche for any NLP datasets to be applicable.
 What makes a "good" crossword entry is also subject to taste, and can be more subtle than, e.g. selecting for part-of-speech or corpus frequency.